 When and Where are the Tortoise races?

 The fair and its races take place on the 6th Sunday of the Trinity Term (you can learn more about the University Terms and what they mean here!).
-In 2022, the race is/was on Sunday May 29th.
+In 2022, the race was on Sunday, May 29th.
+The event welcomed over 1,5000 testudinal fans on a beautiful summer afternoon full of activities.

 To learn more: